abap2UI5/docs/docs/handler_config.md

 ## HTTP Handler Configuration

-abap2UI5 can be run with various custom configuration. start with defualt setup looks as follows:
+abap2UI5 can be run with various custom configurations.
+This is the call for the default setup:
 ```abap
   METHOD if_http_extension~handle_request.